mlrcbsousa/form-validation-boilerplate/README.md

 ## Further suggestions

 Used [bootstrap validation state classes](http://getbootstrap.com/css/#forms-control-validation) to add a red background when a field is not properly filled.

+## TODO

+Complete the event listener on the `"submit"` event to run over all the validations before sending the `POST` request.